I4M4N4N0DE/Linux-LAN-Scanner/README.md

 type scanimage -L into your terminal

-the following devices displayed have to be inserted into the scanner_xxxxx.sh script you'll be using (the script is commented, you'll find it)
+the following devices displayed have to be inserted into the scanner.sh script you'll be using (the script is commented, you'll find it)

 After these steps, you should be fine working.